SAP Negotiations

 Thatโ€™s a year of wasted subscription.
 Also, beware of double-paying for overlapping capabilities: e.g., if you have an SAP on-prem payroll or Time system and SuccessFactors Time Management, ensure youโ€™re not paying for two solutions for the same function longer than necessary.

-As always, there is a lack of renewal price protection.
+As always, there is a lack of price protection for renewals.
 If you sign a great 3-year deal but donโ€™t cap renewal, year 4 could jump significantly if not negotiated.

-Typically, SF is per active employee; clarify that definition and maybe exclude interns if they wonโ€™t use the system.
+Typically, SF is calculated per active employee; clarify that definition and consider excluding interns if they wonโ€™t use the system.
 If you have high turnover, you might ask if SuccessFactors allows some leeway (like if you replace an employee, you donโ€™t double count).

 While negotiating, use competitive alternatives (Workday, Oracle HCM) quietly as leverage โ€“ SAP knows itโ€™s in a fight in HR, so they might offer better pricing to win or keep your business.
-For renewal, try to get a multi-year rate lock or cap.
+For renewal, consider obtaining a multi-year rate lock or cap.
 SuccessFactors might be less notorious for price hikes than some, but donโ€™t leave it to chanceโ€‹.

 Perhaps include a clause: โ€œSubscription fees shall not increase by more than X% at renewal, provided employee count remains within Y% of the current.โ€ Finally, monitor usage and have regular checkpoints with HR and SAP.

-SAP sometimes offers optimization services โ€“ use them to ensure youโ€™re using what you pay for.
+SAP sometimes offers optimization services โ€“ utilize them to ensure youโ€™re getting the most out of what you pay for.
 Procurement can ensure that the company only pays proportionately to the force size and module value delivered by being proactive with SuccessFactors licensing and optimizing HR IT costs.

 15. Manage SAP BTP (Business Technology Platform) Consumption Wisely